jprjr/lrctag/README.md

 when saving unsynchronized lyrics to files that use vorbis comments.
 * **`--no-vorbiscomment-unsynchronized-lyrics`** - disable saving unsynchronized lyrics to files that use vorbis comments.
+* **`--report`** - enable the reporting mode.
+    * This will generate a CSV to stdout that lists:
+        * File path
+        * Synchronized lyrics tag status
+        * Unsynchronized lyrics tag status
+        * Synchronized lyrics file status
+        * Unsynchronized lyrics file status
+    * The status fields will be one of:
+        * "Yes" - the lyrics tag/file exists and is valid.
+        * "No" - the lyrics tag/file does not exist, or is not valid.
+        * "NA" - only appears in the tag fields if the audio format doesn't support the tag.
+        * "Unknown" - the audio file is unsupported so, no way to know.
+    * This will cause the following options to be ignored, because they're not applicable to report mode:
+        * `--no-synchronized-lyrics`
+        * `--no-unsynchronized-lyrics`
+        * `--source`
+        * `--destination`
+        * `--overwrite-tags`
+        * `--overwrite-files`

 ## Dependencies